Amended July 9, 2022 in Kearney, Nebraska

 Section 2.
 Each delegate shall be entitled to one vote which may be cast by the alternate in the absence of the delegate.
 In the absence of any delegate, the roll of the alternates shall be called.
 The alternates from each county or district, as the case may be, shall be entitled to serve in order designated by the County Convention, or the County Committee.

 Section 3.
-In addition to its first meeting as State post-primary Convention, the State Convention may be reconvened at any time prior to the statutory date for holding of the pre-primary County Conventions at which the delegates to the successor State Convention are elected, upon the call of the State Chairman, at the direction of the State Central Committee, or upon the direction of the Executive Committee of the State Central Committee by a majority vote of the entire membership thereof.
+In addition to its first meeting as State Convention, the State Convention may be reconvened at any time prior to the statutory date for holding of the County Conventions at which the delegates to the successor State Convention are elected, upon the call of the State Chairman, at the direction of the State Central Committee, or upon the direction of the Executive Committee of the State Central Committee by a majority vote of the entire membership thereof.
 At such meetings, the convention may transact such business as may properly come before it.
-In Presidential election years where the post-primary State Convention cannot conveniently be convened at a date sufficiently early to make such nominations prior to the date of the convening of the Republican National Convention, the National Committeeman and the National Committeewoman may be elected by such reconvened State Convention.
+In Presidential election years where the State Convention cannot conveniently be convened at a date sufficiently early to make such nominations prior to the date of the convening of the Republican National Convention, the National Committeeman and the National Committeewoman may be elected by such reconvened State Convention.

 State Conventions and Conventions Involving the Election of National Convention Delegates